Group-project-group-3/LiveHeartZ-Application/README.md

 ## Running LiveHeartZ-Application

-To run LiveHeartZ-Application, follow these steps: cd LiveHeartZ-Application
+To run LiveHeartZ-Application, follow these steps:

+1.Open a terminal window.
+2.Navigate to the LiveHeartZ-Application directory: cd LiveHeartZ-Application

-Start the backend server
+3.Start the backend server:
 cd Backend
 npm start

+4.Open another terminal window (or tab).
+5.Navigate to the frontend React application directory: cd LiveHeartZ-Application/Frontend/blood_bank

-In another terminal, start the frontend React application cd Frontend/blood_bank npm run dev
+6.Start the frontend React application: npm run dev

 This will start the backend server on [http://localhost:5000](http://localhost:5000) and the frontend React application on [http://localhost:3000](http://localhost:3000).